emtron-australia/help/content/displays/functions/shift-lights.md

 ---
 title: "Shift Lights"
+description: "How to configure the shift lights on the device"
 ---

 ## Shift Calculation

 The shift calculation writes to the `Shift Indication` channel.
 The value progresses from 1 to 99, then 100 when the 100% value is met or exceeded.